ashez73/udacity_arcade/README.md

 CREDITS

 Preloader (resources.js) provided by Udacity.
-Game rendering engine (engine.js) provided by Udacity and mofified by me.
+Game rendering engine (engine.js) provided by Udacity and modified by me.
+Graphical assets provided by Udacity.
 ***************************************************************